Fitness Volt

 Exercise Instructions

-1. Stand in front of something stable and hold onto it with one hand for balance.
+1. Stand in front of something stable (such as a power rack) and hold onto it with one hand for balance.
 Position your feet at a slightly wider than shoulder-width distance apart.

-2. Then, hold one weight plate in your free arm across your chest.
+2. Hold a weight plate in your free arm across your chest.

 3. Now, squat down past parallel but lean your torso back and bring your knees over your feet so you’re on the balls of your feet.
 Inhale during this portion of the exercise.